ogecko/alpaca-benro-polaris/README.md

 * Cynical Sarge (Andrew Sargent)

 ## Kickstarter Backers
-I want to thank all the 114 [Kickstarter Project Backers](https://www.kickstarter.com/projects/jdmorriso/alpaca-benro-polaris-driver/community?ref=9a035f), especially those who pledged Game-Changing and That's Awesome amounts.
+I want to thank all the 114 [Kickstarter Project Backers](https://www.kickstarter.com/projects/jdmorriso/alpaca-benro-polaris-driver/community?ref=9a035f), especially those who pledged Game-Changing and That's-Awesome amounts.
 I will keep the [Kickstarter project](https://www.kickstarter.com/projects/jdmorriso/alpaca-benro-polaris-driver?ref=9a035f) open to continue funding ongoing support and making enhancements to this project.
 PS.
 Let me know if you want to be anonymous.

 |  GAME CHANGER | Thats Awesome | Thats Awesome | Thats Awesome |
 |:---:|:---:|:---:|:---:|